MicrocontrollersDev/MigratingToLatest/README.md

 ### OptiFine Replacements

-As OptiFine is no longer recommended, here are some replacements for many of it's features that have not already been listed above.
+As OptiFine is no longer recommended, here are some replacements for many of it's features.
+Please note that some mods that have been listed in the above categories may be repeated here.

 | Mod | Description | Author | Incompatibilities |
 | --- | --- | --- | --- |